aagtn/kwickyMixer/README.md

 • Radix UI
 • Next.js

-Thank you for checking out KwickyMixer!
+Thank you for checking out!
 We hope you enjoy using it as much as we enjoyed building it.